cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 the CSPRNG output with a construction that artificially injects randomness into a value that may be lacking entropy.

-Let PRF(k, m) be a cryptographic pseudorandom function, e.g., HMAC {{RFC2104}}, that takes as input a key k of length L and message m and produces an output of length M.
-For example, when using HMAC with SHA256, L and M are 256 bits.
+Let Expand(k, info, n) be a randomness extractor, e.g., HKDF-Expand {{RFC5869}}, that takes as input a pseudorandom key k of length L, info string, and output length n, and produces L an output of length M. For example, when using HMAC with SHA256, L and M are 256 bits.
 Let Sig(sk, m) be a function that computes a signature of message m given private key sk.
 Let G be an algorithm that generates random numbers from raw entropy, i.e., the output of a CSPRNG.
 Let tag be a fixed, context-dependent string.
 Let KDF be a key